1. Online search tips

 But that is why I say be persistent.
 Use all different types of search terms.

 Don’t just type in “SI joint dyfunction.”
-Try the same search, with “sacroiliac joint dysfunction” or “SIJD” (an abbreviation people often use).
+Try the same search, with “sacroiliac joint dysfunction” or “SIJD” (which, if you’re new to this, is an abbreviation people often use).

 Don’t just type in the name of your town, if your town is small.
 Try the nearest major metropolitan area.
 Try the name of your state.
 If you live close to the border of one state, try the name of the next state over.